 Mary Lou Bozza

-Mary Lou Bozza is the eldest of her generation in a welcoming, food-loving Irish-Italian family from Connecticut.
-After beginning Boston College as a chemistry major, she graduated with a degree in Theology and Hispanic Studies.
+After growing up in central Connecticut, Mary Lou attended Boston College, graduating with a degree in Theology and Hispanic Studies.
 Her senior thesis about Dorothy Day is part of the Dorothy Day archives at Marquette University.

-Mary Lou is currently the Director of Development at Haley House, a feisty Boston non-profit founded in the Catholic Worker Tradition which includes a soup kitchen, affordable housing, an urban farm, and a social enterprise cafe employing people returning from incarceration.
-She is also a founding member of FACES (Faith in Action with El Salvador), a U.S. non-profit established to support community organizations in El Salvador.
+Mary Lou is also a founding member of FACES (Faith in Action with El Salvador), a U.S. non-profit established to support community organizations in El Salvador.
 Mary Lou's writing has been published by Liguori Press, various Catholic newspapers, and in a collection of essays about feminism and faith.